 - Incense Coils.
 The coil form is spiral and lasts longer than sticks and cones.
 Although similar to the incense sticks, the burning time varies depending on its size or diameter.
 Coil forms are usually sold with holders to hold the incense and ash.
 It is most suitable to use in outdoor spaces or large areas.

 The use of burning incense is often for spiritual or aromatherapy purposes.
 There are many reasons to burn incense, but let us sum it up into three reasons:

 - To heal the mind.

 The limbic system is the part of the brain where emotions, memory, and behavior are controlled.
 The limbic system is directly linked to the olfactory senses creating a reaction in the neuro system.
 However, the neuro system reacts; differently, so different scents produce different responses.

-Meditation and yoga have often been complemented with the burning of incense.
+The burning of incense has often complemented meditation and yoga.
 Burning incense adds a layer of centeredness or focus by inhaling its scent.

 The scent of burning incense can aid in curbing stress or decrease anxiety.
 Coupled with a meditation session, it brings the mind and the body to a calm and relaxed state.
 There are specific scents you can use as incense for meditation.